 Glasshouse whitefly is a sap-sucking insect that breeds rapidly and produces many generations in warm greenhouse conditions.
-The adults and their whitish scale-like nymphs live on the underside of the leaves where they feed on sap, weakening the plants.
+The adults and their whitish scale-like nymphs (also known as larva and pupa) live on the underside of leaves where they feed on sap, weakening the plants.
 They lay greyish white cylindrical eggs either singly or in circles on the underside of the leaves.

 Each female can lay more than 200 eggs.
 Males are rare and reproduction takes place without the need for fertilization.
 The eggs hatch into small crawler scale-like nymphs which crawl around for a while before they begin feeding and become immobile.
 The nymphs are a flat, oval shape, whitish-green in colour, and just over 1mm in length when fully developed.
 The final nymphal stage is called a pupa and the adult whitefly eventually emerges through a slit in the dorsal surface.
 The length of the life cycle varies according to the temperature.
 At 10ºC (50ºF) the life cycle takes several months, but can be completed in about three weeks at 21ºC (70ºF).
 The insect can remain active during the winter in an unheated greenhouse, provided suitable host plants are present.
 Glasshouse whitefly does not usually survive winter out of doors.